100 Things You Should Never Throw Out (and How to Reuse Them)

 Who likes to spend money on items when you can get them free?
 We get clothes hangers with plastic clips along with the clothing we buy at the local department store.
 I just clip off the ends and use them to keep my bags of chips fresh. — reader Chuck Bemben.

-Now that CDs are being replaced with smartphones and other devices, I use my old CD case to organize and store my seed packets.
+I use my old CD case to organize and store my seed packets.
 It works great to store them by seed type or even alphabetically.
 It’s a convenient reference to have for the following year.
 I write notes on the packets to remember which seed variety worked and which didn’t. — reader Lisa Vice.
 Plus: Check out these other ideas for the frugal gardener.

 Broken Laundry Basket